Jennifer Lopez Dating Hunky Baseballer Alex Rodriguez, Says Age Is Just A Number

 Another report claimed that even though their romance is still in very early stages, Lopez and Rodriguez have been spending time together in Miami because apparently, the Shades of Blue star has been currently working on her latest Spanish album in the city.
 Alex Rodriguez and his ex-girlfriend Anne Wojicicki, the CEO and Founder of 23andMe, broke up after a year of dating.
 As for Jennifer Lopez, it was recently reported that she had an on and off fling with Drake but then decided to take some time off not sure whether there ever was chemistry between the two.
 DraLo, as they became to be called, have decided to part ways given their busy schedules.

 For the time being both Jennifer Lopez and Alex Rodriguez do not want to rush things.
 They want a good light-hearted time together.
 It is also important to understand that Jennifer has a very open-minded view on dating.
 Some celebrities are overly bothered by age but as for Jennifer, she does not care if her dating partner is younger than her.
 This is apparent by the fact that she was recently dating Drake, who is only 30 years old while she, on the other hand, is 47.
-Quite a stark age different, isn’t it?
+Quite a stark age difference, isn’t it?

 In her words: “First of all, stop!
 I don’t date younger men.
 I don’t think men have to be younger.
 It’s not about that.
 I just meet people, and if I go out with them, I go out with them.
 And if I like them, I like them.
 And if I don’t, I don’t.
 It’s about the person, you know what I mean?
 It’s about who they are.
 It has nothing to do with age!”